anton-sidelnikov/ansible-ubuntu-common-setup/README.md

   roles:
     - { role: cpu_operation_mode, governor: 'performance' }
 ```
-This playbook will execute the tasks and roles mentioned above on all hosts listed in the inventory.
+This playbook will execute the tasks and roles mentioned above on `all` hosts listed in the inventory.

 ## Hosts file
-Each host listed under all now includes a `partitions_to_encrypt` key with a list of partitions to be encrypted.
+Each host listed under `all` now includes a `partitions_to_encrypt` key with a list of partitions to be encrypted.
 Adjust the partitions accordingly for each host.
 If a host does not require any partitions to be encrypted,
-set an empty dictionary {} for partitions_to_encrypt.
+set an empty dictionary `{}` for `partitions_to_encrypt`.

 Make sure the hostnames and partition paths match the actual configuration of your infrastructure.
 Save the changes to the `hosts.yaml` file and ensure it is correctly referenced in your Ansible command.